 All students new to TSTC Harlingen are required to attend New Student Orientation, either online or on campus.
-To register, contact the Student Recruitment Office located in the Student Services Center or call 956-364-4117 or 956-364-4128.
+To register, contact the Office of Admissions located in the Student Services Center or call 956-364-4117 or register online at www.tstc. edu/harlingeninfo.
 New students must complete orientation prior to registration for courses.